 The Pottstown Area Health & Wellness Foundation service area is defined by a 10-mile radius around Pottstown.
 However, your funded organization does not need to be located in our area—it only needs to serve people in our service area.

 We serve non-profit organizations with a tax-exempt status in good standing with the IRS, which strive to promote priorities that are in line with our mission.
+Our results framework provides a model for partnering with organizations in our service area working towards long-term improvement in healthy behaviors.
 Key criteria for organizations applying for a grant include a governing board, demonstrated community impact, and project work plan.

 One of primary ways we aim to achieve our purpose and, ultimately, our mission is to partner with organizations in the area by investing in solutions aimed at long-term improvement in healthy behaviors.
 Specifically, the Foundation will invest in the following two core pillars and their defined program areas: